 - Web traffic monitoring may not be simple.

-To address these issues, Amazon has given us AWS WAF, this will protect AWS-powered web applications served by AWS services like CloudFront from attacks happening at application layer.
+To address these issues, Amazon has given us AWS WAF, this will protect AWS-powered web applications served by AWS services like Amazon CloudFront from attacks happening at application layer.

 AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
 AWS WAF gives you control over which traffic to allow or block to your web application by defining customizable web security rules.